How to Find Duplicate Files on Mac (Photos, Videos, and Folders)

 Exact duplicates (same bytes)

-Two files are identical if they have the same size and cryptographic hash (or byte-for-byte comparison).
-This is reliable for documents, ZIP files, and installers.
+Two files are identical if they share the same size and the same cryptographic hash from a full read (or a verified byte-for-byte comparison).
+This is reliable for documents, ZIP files, installers, photos, and videos alike.

 Where Duplicates Hide on macOS